eth-brownie/brownie/docs/compile.rst

-        'compiler': {}, // information about the compiler 'contractName': "", // name of the contract 'coverageMap': {}, // map for evaluating unit test coverage 'deployedBytecode': "0x00", // bytecode as hex string after deployment 'deployedSourceMap': "", // source mapping of the deployed bytecode 'opcodes': "", // deployed contract opcodes list 'pcMap': [], // program counter map
+        'compiler': {}, // information about the compiler 'contractName': "", // name of the contract 'coverageMap': {}, // map for evaluating unit test coverage 'coverageMapTotals': {}, // total per-function counts for coverage map items 'deployedBytecode': "0x00", // bytecode as hex string after deployment 'deployedSourceMap': "", // source mapping of the deployed bytecode 'dependencies': [], // contracts and libraries that this contract inherits is linked to 'fn_offsets': {}, // source code offsets for contract functions 'offset': [], // source code offsets for this contract 'opcodes': "", // deployed contract opcodes list 'pcMap': [], // program counter map
         'sha1': "", // hash of the contract source, used to check if a recompile is necessary